Natural Lice Prevention & Treatment (Even for Super Lice / Drug Resistant Lice)

 Small Red Bumps or Sores

 If you see small red bumps on the scalp or around the neck and ears, check for head lice.
-These are bites we were talking about.
-If your child is sensitive to the bites, she may even develop a rash.
+These are bites.
+If your child is sensitive to the bites, they may develop a rash.

 If you see the nits and/or the lice, start treatment.
-Of course, with these “super lice” most if not all of the over-the-counter applications aren’t going to help.
-These natural lice treatments still work simply because the lice haven’t built up a resistance to them.
+Of course, with these “super lice” most of the over-the-counter applications aren’t going to help.
+These all natural lice treatments still work simply because the lice haven’t built up a resistance to them.

 How to Treat Head Lice Naturally